Evidence review

 And what stays the same: you still have to keep taking it

 Lowering the dose doesn't change the maintenance problem.
 GLP-1 benefits depend on continued exposure: in the STEP 4 trial, people who stopped semaglutide regained weight, while those who continued held their loss 8.
 A lower dose is still an ongoing exposure you have to sustain to keep any effect — it just sits lower on the curve while you do.
+We look specifically at whether a reduced dose can hold your loss in using a microdose to maintain weight loss.
+And because any weight loss costs some muscle regardless of dose, see whether a smaller dose actually protects lean mass in microdosing GLP-1 and muscle loss.

 The honest summary table